Supplements: Nutrition in a pill?

 - Adults age 50 or older should eat foods fortified with vitamin B-12, such as fortified cereals, or take a multivitamin that contains B-12 or a separate B-12 supplement.

-- Adults age 65 and older who do not live in assisted living or nursing homes should take 800 international units (IU) of vitamin D daily to reduce the risk of falls.
+- Adults age 65 and older should take 800 international units of vitamin D daily to reduce the risk of falls.

 Dietary supplements also may be appropriate if you:

-- Don't eat well or consume less than 1,600 calories a day.
+- Don't eat well or consume fewer calories than needed

-- Are a woman who experiences heavy bleeding during your menstrual period.
+- Have heavy bleeding during your menstrual period

 Talk to your doctor or a dietitian about which supplements and what doses might be appropriate for you.
 Be sure to ask about possible side effects and interactions with any medications you take.